skadakar/taky-docker-installer/README.md

 ```
 * Distribute as needed

-If you don't know how to get these files out of the server use the following:
+If you don't know how to get these files out of the server use the following, it will upload the files to a temporary (14day) semi-public store:
 ```

 itaklink=$(curl --upload-file /root/itak.zip https://transfer.sh/itak.zip)
 ataklink=$(curl --upload-file /root/atak.zip https://transfer.sh/atak.zip)

-#Post links
 echo "Download and make copies of the following files for the different platforms" echo "Itak:" $itaklink echo "Atak:" $ataklink